 Caroline Falkman Olsson

-Caroline Falkman Olsson is an operations associate at Epoch AI, with a background in economics and statistics.
+Caroline Falkman Olsson is a researcher at Epoch AI, focusing on polling, with a background in economics and statistics.
 She has previously worked as a predoctoral researcher at LSE’s International Inequalities Institute (III) and as a data analyst at the Institute for International Economic Studies (IIES) at Stockholm University.

 caroline@epoch.ai